-The Challenges of Remote Working
+The Challenges of Hybrid Working

 One of the key barriers to employee engagement is the lack of direct supervision that comes with homeworking.
 This can leave employees feeling unsupported and less confident in their abilities.
-Newer employees can struggle due to lack of information or guidance, while others may drop their productivity levels without close supervision.
+Newer employees can struggle due to a lack of information or guidance, while others may drop their productivity levels without close supervision.

-Developing and maintaining a workplace culture is also hard from a distance.
+Developing and maintaining a workplace culture is also challenging from a distance.
 One of the crucial employee engagement best practices is to implement a solid company ethos, but this is harder to achieve without social conversation and face-to-face interaction.
 Without feedback, it is also hard to monitor whether the company culture is being transmitted and understood.

-The physical and mental health of employees needs to be one of your top priorities
+The physical and mental health of employees is one of the top drivers of employee engagement

 The Global Wellness Institute defines wellness as “the active pursuit of activities, choices and lifestyles that lead to a state of holistic health.”
 The concept of wellness has become popular in business circles in recent years, but it is far more than merely a buzzword; focusing on wellness can have an impressive influence on the engagement of your employees.